datastaxdevs/workshop-ai-as-api/README.md

 `INFO: Application startup complete.` notice: the API has loaded the classifier and is ready to accept requests (on localhost and port 8000, as per defaults).
-We will first fire some requests and then have a quick look at how the code is structured.
+You will first fire some requests and then have a quick look at how the code is structured.

 > Note that this code is purposefully kept very simple: besides
-> not implementing all features, it also refrains from using some of the facilities
+> not implementing all the features, it also refrains from using some of the facilities
 > provided by FastAPI to better focus on the basics.
 Look at the full API below
 > for a more comprehensive usage of the framework.

 #### Query the minimal API

-We will use the command-line tool `curl` to issue simple HTTP requests at our running API (but, of course, any tool capable of doing GETs and POSTs would do).
+You'll use the command-line tool `curl` to issue simple HTTP requests at your running API (but, of course, any tool capable of doing GETs and POSTs would do).

 While the API is running, switch to the other `bash` console in Gitpod (using